softlayer/githubio_source/content/reference/services/BluePages_Search/_index.md

 </div>

 ## Description
-Searched BluePages for an employee and returns a container representing the employee.
+Searches BluePages for an employee and returns a container representing the employee.
+Note that this service is not available to customers, despite being visible, and will return an error response.